cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

-Even though CBOR attempts to minimize these cases, not all well-formed CBOR data is valid: for example, the encoded text string `0x62c0ae` does not contain valid UTF-8 and so not a valid CBOR item.
+Even though CBOR attempts to minimize these cases, not all well-formed CBOR data is valid: for example, the encoded text string `0x62c0ae` does not contain valid UTF-8 and so is not a valid CBOR item.
 Also, specific tags may make semantic constraints that may be violated, such as a bignum tag containing another tag, or an instance of tag 0 containing a byte string or a text string with contents that do not match {{RFC3339}}'s